-Jason Michael enters the 20th season of his coaching career, including his second as the Philadelphia Eagles' tight ends coach.
+Jason Michael enters the 21st season of his coaching career, including his third as the Philadelphia Eagles' tight ends coach.

-In his first year with the Eagles, Michael facilitated a breakout campaign by Dallas Goedert, who totaled the fifth-most receiving yards (career-high 830) among NFL tight ends.
-Goedert also led all tight ends in receiving firstdown percentage (75.0 pct.) and ranked second in yards per reception (career-high 14.8).
-In addition, Michael developed Jack Stoll, who was the only undrafted rookie to make Philadelphia's roster out of training camp and was instrumental in Tyree Jackson's transition from quarterback to tight end.
+In his first year with the Eagles, Michael facilitated a breakout season by Goedert, who totaled the fifth-most receiving yards (career-high 830) among tight ends.
+Goedert also led his position in receiving first-down percentage (75.0 pct.) and ranked second in yards per catch (career-high 14.8).
+In addition, Michael developed Jack Stoll, who was the only undrafted rookie to make Philadelphia's roster out of training camp in 2021.